iamyxsh/solana-crowdfunding/README.md

 [![Product Name Screen Shot][homepage]](https://example.com)

-This is an app built on top of Solana Blockchain to showcase my skills in the web3 world. 🌏
+This app is built on top of Solana Blockchain to showcase my skills in the web3 world. 🌏

 <p align="right">(<a href="#readme-top">back to top</a>)</p>